-In this study, we aimed to determine whether the EGF, FGF, insulin, VEGF, TGF- β , Wnt/ β -catenin, Hedgehog, and/or Notch signaling pathways play a role in regulating the proliferation dynamics of planarian stem cells.
-By taking advantage of doublestranded RNA (dsRNA)-mediated gene knockdown (Newmark et al., 2003; Reddien et al., 2005) and a colony expansion assay (Wagner et al., 2012), we performed a screen to test whether abrogation of signaling pathways would have an effect on neoblast expansion after sublethal irradiation.
-We found that EGF receptor 3 (EGFR-3) and a putative planarian EGF ligand, NEUREGULIN-7, are required for neoblast repopulation.
-In addition, a candidate approach and RNA-sequencing (RNAseq) analysis revealed EGFR-3 downstream factors, including lkb1, ampk, and a DNA-damage response gene rad54b, as being required for neoblast repopulation following sublethal irradiation.
+In this study, we aimed to determine whether the EGF, FGF, Insulin, VEGF, TGF-β, Wnt/βcatenin, Hedgehog, and/or Notch signaling pathways play a role in regulating the proliferation dynamics of planarian stem cells.
+By taking advantage of dsRNA-mediated gene knockdown (Newmark et al., 2003; Reddien et al., 2005) and a colony expansion assay (Wagner et al., 2012), we performed a screen to test whether abrogation of signaling pathways would have an effect on neoblast expansion after sub-lethal irradiation.
+We found that EGFR-3 and a putative planarian EGF ligand, NEUREGULIN-7 are required for neoblast repopulation.
+In addition, a candidate approach and RNA-sequencing analysis revealed EGFR-3 downstream factors, including lkb1, ampk, and a DNA damage response gene rad54b to be are required for neoblast repopulation following sublethal irradiation.
 We also provide evidence for the existence of asymmetric cell division in planarian stem cells and show that asymmetric cell division and early progeny differentiation during neoblast repopulation is blocked in egfr-3(RNAi) worms.
-We propose that EGF signaling plays a central role in regulating asymmetric cell division and cell-fate decision during neoblast repopulation.
+We propose that EGF signaling plays a central role in regulating asymmetric cell division and cell fate decision during neoblast repopulation.